 Look no further than the Caribbean for beautiful beaches, island adventures, and incredible diving.
 Caribbean islands offer diverse cultures, delicious food, and dive sites right off the coast.
 So, it is no wonder this region’s crystal clear waters are a hot spot for scuba divers that love shore diving.

-Whichever destination you choose, read on to learn about top shore dive opportunities in six Caribbean nations.
+Whichever destination you choose, read on to learn about top shore dive opportunities in seven Caribbean destinations.

 a turtle spotted while shore diving in Curacao